 - SSD vs HDD: which is best for your needs?

-- Best external hard drives of 2019
+- Best external hard drives

-- Best cloud storage of 2019 online: free, paid and business options
+- Best cloud storage online: free, paid and business options

 It builds on the brilliant design and performance of its predecessor, the Samsung T3 SSD (also on this best portable SSD list), but brings it up to date with an incredibly fast USB Type-C connection that ekes out every last drop of performance from the solid state drive inside.
-Of course, it's also backwards compatible with USB 3.0 and USB 2.0 if your PC doesn't have USB Type-C. It's expensive, but it's well worth the cash.
+It comes with a 10Gbps USB 3.1 Type-C Gen 2, making it capable of delivering twice the maximum theoretical transfer rate of its predecessors.

 Read the full review: Samsung Portable SSD T5

 Seagate is a well-known brand when it comes to storage, and it's brought its impressive experience to the portable SSD market with the brilliant Seagate Fast SSD.

 This is an impressively slim external SSD, at only 9mm thick with a footprint of 94 x 79mm.
 This means that it can easily slip into your pocket and be carried around comfortably.
 At 82g, it is also extremely light as well as compact, although not as compact as the My Passport SSD.

 Best of all, it's affordable – with prices likely to drop – and it’s an excellent performer, relatively small, plus it has a nice design and a three-year warranty.

 The Seagate Fast SSD is well worth considering if you're looking for the best portable SSD for a low price.